ECNTechnology/ecn-kb/guides/mycloudpbx/dashboard.md

 Report results can be filtered by simply clicking on the Call Type labels in the legend.

 * Select any time period with a maximum of 7 days between them.
+* Report can be filtered by clicking on the labels in the legend on the right hand side.
+* Hover over the bar graph to see the exact number of calls.

 Click <img style="width: 100px; height: auto;" src="/images/dashboard_inbound_calls_csv.png"> to download a copy in CSV format.